-Siding is your house’s first defense against wind, rain, snow and sun, so it’s battling the elements as much as your roof.
+Siding is your house’s first defence against wind, rain, snow and sun, so it’s battling the elements as much as your roof.
 If you have wood siding, check for signs of soft or crumbling wood.
 This can mean wood rot, which is a problem best addressed as soon as you notice it.
 Ensure the damage hasn’t spread to the structure beneath, and if so, this may be a good time to make the necessary repairs, and replace the siding.

 - Your Siding Just Isn’t Looking Its Best

 Certain types of siding can bubble, blister, or have other unappealing damage to their material, or to the paint on top.
 If your investment in fixing these cosmetic repairs is starting to dominate your time, it may be worth considering swapping the siding for a more durable material.
 Vinyl is less resistant to heat and other extreme weather, which means its appearance can worsen over time.
 And wood can be high-maintenance when it comes to keeping it—and its paint job—looking its best.
-Explore James Hardie’s fiber cement products with ColorPlus® Technology for options that can last you many years longer than typical painted siding.
+Explore James Hardie’s fibre cement products with ColorPlus® Technology for options that can last you many years longer than typical painted siding.

 So Is It Time to Replace?

 How long you can expect your siding to last depends on a few factors, including its material, your climate, and how much exposure your individual house gets to sun, wind and other elements.
 Your best bet is to inspect your siding every year to look for any signs of damage like the ones mentioned above.
 Tackle problems as soon as you notice them.
-But if the maintenance is starting to become hard to manage, it’s probably time to consider a fresh option that can not only honor your house’s style, but give you many more hassle-free years than some of the traditional siding options.
+But if the maintenance is starting to become hard to manage, it’s probably time to consider a fresh option that can not only honour your house’s style, but give you many more hassle-free years than some of the traditional siding options.